kamalshkeir/korm/Readme.md

 </div>

 ---
-### Introducing KORM - the elegant, lightning-fast ORM for all your concurrent and async needs, see [benchmarks](#benchmarks-vs-gorm).
-Inspired by the highly popular Django Framework, KORM offers similar functionality with the added bonus of performance
+### Introducing Korm - the elegant, lightning-fast ORM/Framework for all your needs, see [benchmarks](#benchmarks-vs-gorm).
+Inspired by the highly popular Django Framework, Korm offers similar functionality with the added bonus of performance

+### It is also composable, allowing for integration with a network websocket PubSub using [WithBus](#example-with-bus-between-2-korm) when you want to synchronise your data between multiple Korm or [WithDashboard](#example-with-dashboard-you-dont-need-kormwithbus-with-it-because-withdashboard-already-call-it-and-return-the-server-bus-for-you) to have a complete setup of server bus and Admin Dashboard.

-### Why settle for less when you can have the best ?
+#### Why settle for less when you can have the best ?
 - Django become very hard to work with when you need concurrency and async, you will need django channels and a server like daphne or uvicorn, Go have the perfect implementation for me.
 - Django can handle at most 300 request per second, Go handle 40,000 request per second (benchmarks done on my machine)
 - The API is also more user-friendly and less verbose than Django's
 - Deploying an executable binary file using Korm , with automatic TLS Let's encrypt, a built-in Admin Dashboard, Interactive Shell, Eventbus to communicate between multiple Korm applications is pretty neat
 - Additionally, its caching system uses goroutines and channels to efficiently to clean the cache when rows or tables are created, updated, deleted, or dropped.
-#### It is also composable, allowing for integration with a server bus using [WithBus](#example-with-bus-between-2-korm) when you want to scale or just synchronise your data between multiple Korm or [WithDashboard](#example-with-dashboard-you-dont-need-kormwithbus-with-it-because-withdashboard-already-call-it-and-return-the-server-bus-for-you) to have a complete setup of server bus and Admin Dashboard.

 #####  All drivers are written in Go, eliminating the need for GCC or C compilers
 ##### Korm also supports both SQL databases and mongo through [Kormongo](https://github.com/kamalshkeir/kormongo), and has a consistent API for both